Fixed-Budget Best-Arm Identification in Structured Bandits: Experiments

 \subsection{GLM Experiment}

-As an example of GLMs, we study a \emph{logistic bandit}.
-We generate i.i.d.\ arms from uniform distribution on $[-0.5, 0.5]^d$ with $d \in \{5,7,10,12\}$, $K=8$, and $\theta_*\sim N(0,\frac{3}{d} I_d)$ where $I_d$ is a $d \times d$ identity matrix.
-The reward of arm $i$ is defined as $y_i \sim \text{Bern}(\meanf(x_i\T\theta_*))$ where $\meanf(z)=(1+\expp{-z})^{-1}$ and $\text{Bern}(z)$ is a Bernoulli distribution with mean $z$.
-This experiment tests our algorithm in GLMs.
+As an instance of GLM, we study a \emph{logistic bandit}.
+We generate i.i.d.\ arms from uniform distribution on $[-0.5, 0.5]^d$ with $d \in \{5,7,10,12\}$, $K=8$, and $\theta_*\sim N(0,\frac{3}{d} I_d)$, where $I_d$ is a $d \times d$ identity matrix.
+The reward of arm $i$ is defined as $y_i \sim \text{Bern}(\meanf(x_i\T\theta_*))$, where $\meanf(z)=(1+\expp{-z})^{-1}$ and $\text{Bern}(z)$ is a Bernoulli distribution with mean $z$.
 We use \algGSE with a logistic regression model (\algGSELog) and also with the linear models to evaluate the robustness of \algGSE to \textit{model misspecification}.
 For exploration, we only use \algFW (\algGSELogFWG), as it performs better than the other G-optimal allocations in earlier experiments.
-We also use \algUCBGLM \citep{UCBGLM-LiLZ17a}, which is the state-of-the-art GLM CR algorithm and we modified it for FB BAI.
+We also use a modification of \algUCBGLM \citep{UCBGLM-LiLZ17a}, a state-of-the-art GLM CR algorithm, for FB BAI.

-The results in \cref{fig:logr} show that \algGSE with logistic models outperforms linear models, and \algFW improves on uniform exploration in the GLM case.
-These experiments also show the robustness of \algGSE to misspecification, since the linear model only slightly underperforms the logistic model. \algUCBGLM results confirm that CR algorithms could fail in BAI. \algBGM falls short for $B / K \geq 50$; the extra $B$ in their error bound also reflects the failing with large $B$.
+The results in \cref{fig:logr} show \algGSE with logistic models outperforms linear models, and \algFW improves on uniform exploration in the GLM case.
+These experiments also show the robustness of \algGSE to model misspecification, since the linear model only slightly underperforms the logistic model. \algUCBGLM results confirm that CR algorithms could fail in BAI. \algBGM falls short for $B / K \geq 50$; the extra $B$ in their error bound also suggests failure for large $B$.
 In contrast, the performance of \algGSE keeps improving as $B$ increases.